danilocgsilva/Backupphp/README.md

 There's no security checkings after the backup method is called!
 It was thought out to serve as an api function, so after entering the parameters in the ```backup()``` method, you must make your own security filtering.

 ## ToDo
-Provides an csrf_token to put some security in html forms.
+Provides a csrf_token to put some security in html forms.